 Anisé = aniseed flavoured, such as all the Mediterranean apéritifs, pastis in the south of France, ouzo, raki, arak… each Mediterranean country has its version.

-I bought some organic aniseed the other day, not for any particular purpose, but I have since been using it for making tisane (herbal tea), lovely, a teaspoonful with boiling water over it and a bit (or not) of honey.
+I bought some organic aniseed the other day, not for any particular purpose, but I have since been using it for making tisane (herbal tea), lovely, a teaspoonful with boiling water poured over it and a bit (or not) of honey.
 And you can eat the seeds when you’ve drunk the tea!

 Aniseed is very different from fennel, or dill, or cumin, or caraway.
 I use it in this recipe for salmon: saumon en papillote à l’anis and it complements the fish perfectly.